 Purpose Statement: To be the principal source of technical, training and educational information essential for the specification and manufacture of reliable life safety products, their installation, performance, maintenance and inspection.

-The Signaling Protection and Communication Section develops technical standards and guidelines for its products.
+The Fire, Life Safety, Security and Emergency Communication Section develops technical standards and guidelines for its products.

 Audible and visual signals including bells, horns, speakers and strobes for use in fire alarm systems.

 Automatic detectors for fire protection and other life safety hazards including heat, smoke, flame, gas, biohazard detectors, etc.

 - Two Voting Classifications have been authorized but are not yet organized

 - Paging Systems, Devices or Accessories Voting Classification paging systems, devices or accessories including those of the audible and visual type

 Manual and Automatic Operated Contact Devices Voting Classification manual and automatic operated contact devices of the type principally used as accessories for, or components of products falling within the scope of the Signaling, Protection, and Communications Section